 PROVISIONING THE YACHT

-We highly suggest we stock up on food and drinks before leaving our base port.
+It is sensible to stock up on food and drinks before leaving the base port.
 There will be smaller shops on almost every island, but it is much better/cheaper to get most of the stuff done on the first day.
 Keep in mind that your boat is usually not ready to board before 1 in the afternoon, so don’t go shopping too early (your Hostess will take over this part).

 – water (lots of it!)